mozilla/release-blog/_posts/2018-10-03-uplift-form.md

 Firefox is shipped using a train model.
 Without going into too much details, this means that we maintain several channel in parallel (Nightly, Beta, Release and ESR).
 Normal changes happen in Nightly.
 When a change needs to be cherry-picked from Nightly to another branch, the process is called "Uplift".

-Uplift is a key tool in the Firefox release management world.
+Uplifting is a key tool in the Firefox release management world.
 When developers want to apply a patch from Nightly to another branch, they will use Bugzilla, answering some questions in a textarea.
 Then, release managers will make a risk assessment to accept or reject the uplift.
 As an example, release managers will see the following comment:
 ![Uplift form](/images/posts/uplift-form/old.png "Uplift form"){: .center-image }